codeaudit/hierarchy_metrics/README.md

 # Metrics for hierarchical graph clustering

-Experiments on both real and synthetic data for assessing the quality of a hierarchy representing a graph, see
+This Python module contains Python functions for assessing the quality of a hierarchy representing a graph, described in:

 [Learning Graph Representations by Dendrograms](http://arxiv.org/abs/1807.05087), 2018

+Experiments on both real and synthetic data are provided.

 ## Dependency